zerobase-io/About-Us-Onboarding/CONTRIBUTING.md

 ##### Product (Technical & Frontend Subteam)
 UX experts, web devs, mobile moguls, unite!
-Your team lead is Justin Chick.
+Your team lead is John Lo

 ##### Special Teams
 Are you flexible and adaptable?
 Are you good at spiking out systems without an example to work from?
 This team will challenge you to